tssuite/project-root/dna/doc/update-dna.md

 # Update doc, scripts and settings

-To update documentation, scripts and settings from template-project, execute
+To update documentation, scripts and settings from project-root, execute

 ```bash
 node update-dna.js